fraszczakszymon/ad-engine/README.md

 #### Severity

-Add these lines to test files
+Add these lines to test files:

 ```js
 import reporter from 'wdio-allure-reporter';